Home Articles

 How to repair metal siding

-Regarding metal siding, Mike Igo, vice president of Klauer Manufacturing, agrees that replacing the damaged panel is the best route.
+Regarding metal siding, Mike Igo, vice president of Klauer Manufacturing, agrees that replacing the damaged area is the best route.
 "It's as easy as a vinyl siding repair," he says, "but it's more work."
 In his opinion, a skilled homeowner could DIY the task if they knew how to use a nibbler, a tool used to cut the metal.

 However, he adds that the corner trim is the most common area for siding damage.
 "It's not as complicated to replace as a vinyl corner piece," he says.
 "It simply snaps off and on."
 And what about scratches?
 Klauer sells touch-up paint to match all their siding colors.